pet333r/pw-dev_script/README.md

 ***`1`*** if your network structure is more complicated than a (PC -> router <- Android device), devices may not be able to "see" each other because each belongs to a different subnet of the router, this must be changed in the router settings

 ***`2`*** it's best to assign a static IP address to your Android device's router (the router will always assign the same IP address to a device on your network)

+***`3`*** the application works on these ports by default:
+  - 5160 UDP : output port from PC (this port is used to send data from DCS to Android or applicastion in the network)
+  - 25070 UDP : input port on PC (listening for information received from Android or an application in the network)

 # known issues